ipfs-inactive/interface-js-ipfs-core/SPEC/DHT.md

 Where `hash` is a multihash.

 `options` an optional object with the following properties
-  - `maxTimeout` - a maximum timeout in milliseconds
+  - `timeout` - a maximum timeout in milliseconds
   - `maxNumProviders` - a maximum number of providers to find

 `callback` must follow `function (err, peerInfos) {}` signature, where `err` is an error if the operation was not successful. `peerInfos` is an array of type `[PeerInfo]`.
 Each entry of this array is composed by the peerId, as well as an array with its adresses.